Insider Trading Policy

 Trading Windows.
 In order to protect Insiders and the Company, Insiders are prohibited by Company policy from trading in the Company's securities (except for participation in and acquisition of shares pursuant a Company sponsored Long-Term Incentive Plan), except upon receipt of the prior permission of the Company's Securities Compliance Officer.
 Such permission will only be given during the quarterly trading windows described below:

-- Quarterly Trading Windows: Quarterly trading windows commence twenty-four (24) hours following the issuance of a press release regarding the Company's operating results for the immediately preceding fiscal quarter (or, in the case of the Company's fourth fiscal quarter, the Company's annual operating results) and remain open for a period ending fifteen (15) days prior to end of the fiscal quarter.
+- Quarterly Trading Windows: Quarterly trading windows commence forty-eight (48) hours following the issuance of a press release regarding the Company's operating results for the immediately preceding fiscal quarter (or, in the case of the Company's fourth fiscal quarter, the Company's annual operating results) and remain open for a period ending fifteen (15) days prior to end of the fiscal quarter.
 As an example, if the Company announces its second quarter earnings (the period ending December 31) on January 25, the trading window would begin no earlier than January 26.
 The last day to trade in such trading window would be March 16, which is fifteen (15) days prior to the end of the third quarter.
-Trades will not be permitted again until twenty-four (24) hours after the Company publicly releases its third quarter results.
+Trades will not be permitted again until forty-eight (48) hours after the Company publicly releases its third quarter results.

 - Exceptions: Quarterly trading windows may, close early or not open at all if, in the opinion of the Company's Securities Compliance Officer and Chief Executive Officer, material information exists that has not been disclosed to the public.